 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our unaudited condensed consolidated financial statements and related notes included in this Quarterly Report.
 The information in this discussion contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Exchange Act, which are subject to the "safe harbor" created by those sections, as well as "forward-looking information" as defined in applicable Canadian securities laws.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
-These forward-looking statements include, but are not limited to, statements concerning our strategy, future operations, future financial position, future revenues, projected costs, prospects and plans; objectives of management; the key potential benefits of LUPKYNIS; our belief that it has sufficient financial resources to fund its current plans for at least the next 12 months; and our potential to receive certain payments and royalties under its agreement with Supplemental reason of the set of frames or achievements to be materially different from any future results, performance, time frames or achievements expressed or implied by the forward-looking statements.
-We have made numerous assumptions about the forward-looking statements and information contained herein, including among other things, assumptions about: the accuracy of reported data from third party studies and reports; that our intellectual property rights are valid and do not infringe the intellectual property rights of third parties; our assumptions relating to the capital required to fund operations for the next 12 months; the assumption that our current good relationships with its suppliers, service providers and other third parties will be maintained; assumptions relating to the burn rate of our cash for operations; that our third party service providers will comply with their contractual obligations.
+These forward-looking statements include, but are not limited to, statements concerning our strategy, future operations, future financial position, future revenues, projected costs, prospects and plans; objectives of management; the key potential benefits of LUPKYNIS; our belief that we have sufficient financial resources to fund our current plans for at least the next 12 months; and our potential to receive certain payments and royalties under our agreement with Otsuka.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," "propose," "intend," "continue," "potential," "possible," "foreseeable," "likely," "unforeseen" and similar expressions intended to identify forward-looking statements.
+These statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance, time frames or achievements to be materially different from any future results, performance, time frames or achievements expressed or implied by the forward-looking statements.
+We have made numerous assumptions about the forward-looking statements and information contained herein, including among other things, assumptions about: the accuracy of reported data from third party studies and reports; that our IP rights are valid and do not infringe the IP rights of third parties; our assumptions relating to the capital required to fund operations for the next 12 months; the assumption that our current good relationships with our suppliers, service providers and other third parties will be maintained; assumptions relating to the burn rate of our cash for operations; that our third party service providers will comply with their contractual obligations.
 Even though management believes that the assumptions made, and the expectations represented by such statements or information are reasonable, there can be no assurance that the forward-looking information will prove to be accurate.
 We discuss many of these risks, uncertainties and other factors in greater detail under the heading "Risk Factors" in Part I, Item 1A of our 2020 Annual Report on Form 10-K, as filed with the U.S. Securities and Exchange Commission on February 24, 2021 and with applicable Canadian securities regulatory authorities.
-Given these risks, uncertainties and other factors, you should not place undue reliance on these forwardlooking statements.
+Given these risks, uncertainties and other factors, you should not place undue reliance on these forward-looking statements.
 Also, these forward-looking statements represent our estimates and assumptions only as of the date of this filing.
 You should read this discussion completely and with the understanding that our actual future results may be materially different from what we expect.
 We hereby qualify our forward-looking statements by our cautionary statements.
 Except as required by law, we assume no obligation to update our forward-looking statements publicly, or to update the reasons that actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.